Stress consumes excessive key vitamins and minerals. If you don’t replace them with the right foods and supplements, anxiety and stress can worsen.

 Vitamins and Minerals for Anxiety and Stress: Take the Next Step

-But a few, specifically the B complex vitamins, vitamin C, and the minerals magnesium and zinc, are essential in helping your body offset the negative effects of these conditions.
+But a few, specifically the B complex vitamins, vitamin C, and the minerals magnesium and zinc, excel at helping your body offset the negative effects of stress.

-Eating a diet that includes animal foods and lots of fruit and vegetables will help you get more of these nutrients.
+Eating a diet that includes a wide variety of fruit and vegetables and some animal foods will help ensure that you get enough of these nutrients.

-But if you don’t reliably eat as well as you should, consider supplementation.
+But if you don’t regularly eat as well as you should, consider supplementation.

-If you aren’t sure where to begin, start by taking a high-quality multivitamin-mineral supplement.
+If you aren’t sure where to begin, start with a high-quality multivitamin-mineral supplement.